Agriculture Reform Implementation Oversight Board: terms of reference

 The Scottish Government’s Vision for Agriculture outlines our aim to transform how we support farming and food production in Scotland to become a global leader in sustainable and regenerative agriculture.
 This commitment sits at the heart of a robust and coherent framework to underpin Scotland’s future agriculture support regime from 2025 onwards.

-The Board will contribute to Scottish Government’s work to implement policy reform, incorporating the relevant recommendations of the farmer-led groups to cut emissions across agriculture, support the production of sustainable, high quality food, and design a new support system and approach as part of the National Test Programme.
-The Board will also consider how we use our land and the role that agriculture can play in restoring biodiversity and improving ecosystems.
+The board will contribute to Scottish Government’s work to implement policy reform, incorporating the relevant recommendations of the farmer-led groups, to cut emissions across agriculture, support the production of sustainable, high quality food, and help design a new support system and approach through a Just Transition to net zero.
+The board will also consider how we use our land and the role that agriculture can play in restoring biodiversity and improving ecosystems.

 Communication and outputs

-All papers will be placed in the dedicated ARIOB Knowledge-Hub.
-Prior to each meeting, members will receive an email which includes both papers as attachments, and a link to the papers’ location in the K-Hub.
+All papers will be placed in the dedicated ARIOB knowledge hub.
+Prior to each meeting, members will receive an email which includes the agenda and papers for the forthcoming meeting as attachments.

-In the interests of transparency, minutes of the Board will be documented and placed in the ARIOB Knowledge Hub for member access, and summarised, anonymised minutes of meetings will be placed in the public domain via the ARIOB webpage on the Scottish Government website.
+In the interests of transparency, minutes of the board will be documented and placed in the ARIOB knowledge hub for member access, and anonymised minutes of meetings will be placed in the public domain via the ARIOB webpage on the Scottish Government website.

 Membership

-Membership of the Board comprises a balance of farming, geographical and environmental interests.
+Membership of the board comprises a balance of farming, crofting, geographical and environmental interests.
 Members have been appointed to provide the necessary breadth of expertise and knowledge required to take this work forward.
+The membership will be reviewed by the Cabinet Secretary as needed to ensure it continues to reflect this balance.

-Confirmed Board members are set out in the annex to these terms of reference (TOR).
+Confirmed board members are set out in the annex to these terms of reference.

 Governance and accountability

-The Board will be co-chaired by the Cabinet Secretary for Rural Affairs and Islands, and Martin Kennedy, President of the National Farmers Union Scotland.
+The board is co-chaired by Mairi Gougeon, Cabinet Secretary for Rural Affairs, Land Reform and Islands, and Martin Kennedy, President of the National Farmers Union Scotland (NFUS).
+Jim Fairlie, the Minister for Agriculture and Connectivity also has a standing invitation.

-Recommendations to the Scottish Government will be as far as possible, by a consensus agreement, failing which the Board should indicate that consensus was not possible and provide options for consideration.
+Any recommendations to the Scottish Government will be, as far as possible, by a consensus agreement, failing which the board should indicate that consensus was not possible and provide options for consideration.
+Any decisions taken or actions arising will be documented in the published minutes.

 Quorum